Dgraph DQL Tour

 It’s a big database of movies, but it won’t trouble Dgraph.
 It is, however, big enough for us to use more complex queries.

 This dataset is a one million triple subset of a larger dataset of movies that contains around 230000 actors and around 86000 movies.
 We’ve made a subset to make it quick to load, while having enough complexity to yield interesting results.
-But, because it’s a subset, you might find your favourite actor isn’t there, or that some actors are missing some of their movies.
+But, because it’s a subset, you might find your favorite actor isn’t there, or that some actors are missing some of their movies.

 Later in the tutorial, you might need to refer back to this page (or issue a schema query) to check the indexes or schema types.
 Remember that we can’t apply functions to edges that aren’t indexed, and we’ll learn that some functions require particular indexes.